 The vocals throughout the album are sparse, which works to the album's advantage.
 If they were too frequent they could have easily hindered the impact of the instrumental builds.
 The mixing of the vocals is also worth noting, as they truly sound as if they were sung in the same room as the listener, hiding just bellow the swell of the instrumentals (when I first listened to "Disease" I had to look over my shoulder, as the vocals caught me off guard).
 The singer is similar to Jonathan Vance in his spoken/shout delivery, and in "String" the backup vocalist sings an unsteady melody akin to Penfold.
 While name-dropping various 'quintessential emo' musicians may seem unnecessary, it is important to draw attention to how successfully Human Hands capture the essence of their influences while still sounding fresh.

-is a perfect example of using modest instrumental and vocal abilities to deliver music that is both raw and painstakingly composed.
+is powerful, yet subtle.
+Every song succeeds at delivering a satisfying experience, and the album as a whole is uplifting, utilizing modest instrumental and vocal abilities to deliver music that is both raw and painstakingly composed.
 For fans of emo old and new, Human Hands' debut is a must-listen.